Expository Text Generation: Imitate, Retrieve, Paraphrase: Limitations

 \section{Limitations}

-One drawback of IRP is that three separate components need to be trained for each expository document domain.
-However, we argue that the cost of training is not overwhelmingly high and only differs from state-of-the-art baselines by a few hours.
-Further, we feel that the improvements in factuality and in many cases, style and fluency, justify this slightly higher cost of training.
-Since IRP consists of three separate components and is not trained end-to-end, this also indicates that there is still room for improvement on expository text generation.
+One drawback of IRP is that three separate components are trained for each expository document domain.
+For our initial exploration of expository text generation, we train three separate components, as it made our model more interpretable and it was thus simpler to detect errors in our components.
+The fact that IRP is not trained end-to-end suggests that there is still room for improvement and research in expository text generation.

+In addition, IRP is computationally more expensive than traditional RAG models, as our runtime scales linearly with respect to the number of sentences in the output.
+Although IRP shows improvements over baselines, we acknowledge that it is important to ensure IRP is computationally efficient.
+To overcome this issue, we believe that future iterative RAG models could improve upon IRP by exploring efficient algorithms for maximum inner-product search, as well as developing a batched version of IRP that can generate multiple sentences in tandem.

-Further, we find that expository text generation frameworks have a large performance gap between the \emph{with doc} and \emph{without doc} datasets (\cref{sec:performance}).
+Lastly, we find that expository text generation frameworks have a large performance gap between the \emph{with doc} and \emph{without doc} datasets (\cref{sec:performance}).
 As discussed in the paper, we believe this gap can be overcome by studying and developing models that can retrieve information from the web in real time during inference.
 For example, instead of using stylistic content plans to search a provided factual corpus, perhaps they could be reworded into search queries to retrieve up-to-date information from Google in real time, thus overcoming any limitations of a provided factual corpus.
 If future work in this direction results in expository text generation models that can perform live retrieval during inference, they can also be compared and benchmarked with LLMs that are equipped with web search engine plugins.